Ethorbit/nzc-docker/README.md

 You can possibly use earlier versions, but if things don't work as expected - that's why.

-Make sure lxcfs is running:
+Make sure lxcfs is running (optional):
 * `sudo systemctl enable lxcfs --now`
 * `find /var/lib/lxcfs/` You should be seeing many files listed for things like cpu and whatnot

-We use lxcfs so that the containerized programs can see the container's resources rather than the host's resources, which helps with performance particularly with Nginx and MySQL.
-If you don't care and don't want to use lxcfs, you can remove the lxcfs volume mappings from all YAML files.
+We use lxcfs so that the containerized programs can see the container's resources rather than the host's resources, which helps with performance.
+If you don't care and don't want to use lxcfs, you can just skip this.

 ## Installing
 * `git clone https://github.com/Ethorbit/nzc-docker.git`